-- a) the nature of the emergency;
+- 1. The nature of the emergency;

-- b) the exact location of the emergency;
+- 2. The exact location of the emergency;

-- c) your name and call-back phone number in case further information is needed.
+- 3. Your name and call-back phone number in case further information is needed.

 Employment

 Many students in the program are employed either on a part-time or full-time basis.
 Those students are expected to negotiate with their employers the required time necessary to be available for their practicum during the usual business hours of the field agency.
 Evening and weekend placements are difficult to find and are not guaranteed.
 (See Worksite Placements)